-A successful pilot test was conducted in La Isleta port, situated in the Mar Menor, a saltwater lagoon that has suffered severe damage due to human activity over the past decades.
-The results of the experiment were promising, demonstrating the effectiveness of supplying pure oxygen in increasing the water's dissolved oxygen (DO) levels by an average of sediment quality parameters without any adverse effects.
+A successful pilot test was conducted in La Isleta port, situated in the Mar Menor, a saltwater lagoon that has suffered severe damage due to promising, demonstrating the effectiveness of supplying pure oxygen in increasing the water's dissolved oxygen (DO) levels by an average of 13%.
+Notably, this oxygenation process significantly improved water and sediment quality parameters without any adverse effects.